-4 Beneficial Insects You Want to See in Your Garden
+8 Beneficial Insects You Want to See in Your Garden

 These insects may look like bees, but don’t be fooled!
 Syrphid flies, also known as flower flies, don’t just have a bee-like appearance—they’re pollinators, too.
 Some syrphid fly larvae eat aphids, a garden nuisance.
 One larva can devour several hundred aphids before entering its pupal life stage.

+Among the hundreds of thousands of species in the Coleoptera (beetles) and Hemiptera (true bugs) insect orders are many predatory creatures, which dine on their plant-eating kin.
+Tiger, soldier and ground beetles are just a few you should welcome to your garden as residents.
 Hiding during the day beneath the surface of your garden, ground beetles come out at night to feast.
-They eat dozens of common pests, including slugs and snails, and also have been used to control invasive, non-native gypsy moths.
-Discover 10 natural ways to eliminate garden insect pests.
+They eat dozens of common pests, including slugs and snails, and also have been used to control invasive, non-native spongy moths.

 Lacewing larvae do a great job of eating aphids.
 But while ladybugs, the other famous aphid eaters, tend to spread themselves out over a large area, lacewings set themselves apart by staying in a more concentrated section, which can really take care of those pests.
 You can buy larvae online, but growing a pollinator-friendly garden attracts them naturally.
 Make sure you add these super fragrant flowers that pollinators love.

 Sometimes known as lady beetles or ladybirds, these insects have an aphid-eating reputation for good reason.
 But they also help keep other nuisance pests, such as mites and mealybugs, under control.
 If you notice a large number of ladybug-like beetles around a window or in your home, don’t blame ladybugs!
 You’re probably actually dealing with Asian lady beetles, an invasive and mostly harmful species.
 Check out 10 more things you didn’t know about ladybugs.